A comparison of quasar emission reconstruction techniques for $z\geq5.0$ Lyman-$\alpha$ and Lyman-$\beta$ transmission: Results

 \subsection{Bias and Scatter}

 The mean bias and $1,2\sigma$ contours of the scatter are shown in Figure~\ref{fig:compar}.
 We find the \textit{Power-Law} reconstructions are the most biased on average over the \lal forest, with $B_{\text{Ly}\alpha} = \text{Prediction}/\text{True}-1 = -9.58\% \ {-13.2/+13.1} \ {(-22.2/+32.0)}$.
 Looking at the wavelength-dependence of the bias, it becomes clear the offset is due to the power-law's inability to reproduce broad emission lines on the blue side.
-The continuum emission in-between the emission lines, however, is very accurately captured.
+The continuum emission in-between the emission lines, however, is very accurately captured, except at the shortest wavelengths $\lambda<1025$\AA.

 Using all $10$ components from \citet{Paris11}, \textit{PCA-P\^aris-10} gives a much lower bias, $B_{\text{Ly}\alpha} = 2.66\% \ {-11.9/+11.7} \ {(-22.2/+28.9)}$.
 The low bias is in agreement with the flux calibration tests conducted in \citet{Paris11}, but we find a scatter about twice larger, likely due to the small size of the original sample.
 We find that restricting the PCA to $5$ components results in worse performance, with the largest scatter of any method at $B_{\text{Ly}\alpha} = 8.22\% \ {-13.6/+13.3} \ {(-25.2/+32.1)}$.
 One possible reason is that the lack of re-training of the smaller PCA, since the projection matrix between red-side and blue-side components is simply truncated.
 Components beyond the $5^{\text{th}}$ likely encode, on average, a mean correction to the continuum.
 The older PCAs and the power-law reconstruction are both outdone by stacks of \textit{Neighbours}, which have accuracies $B_{\text{Ly}\alpha} = 1.9\% \ {-10.3/+10.2} \ {(-19.1/+24.6)}$.